onewelcome/identity-cloud-documentation/docs/products/access/release-notes/index.md

 This section contains release notes for OneWelcome Access.

+We are releasing OneWelcome Access on a 1-3 weekly basis.
+A release does not require downtime and will occur during European business hours.

+The releases are backward compatible.
+However, we will extend the API contract (adding new fields to a JSON object).
+If breaking changes are required in the API, a new API version is created, and the old version will be deprecated.
+Customers will have six months to migrate to the new API version.

 In the release notes we mention new features and bug fixes.
 If anything is unclear, feel free to contact [OneWelcome Support](https://support.onewelcome.com).

 ## Release date 2023-03-08